-You may already have decided how you will feed your baby, but this might change.
+You may have already decided how you will feed your baby, but this might change.
 Keep an open mind while you're pregnant and make a final decision once the baby is actually born.

-Feeding is an important time to be in close contact with your baby and is a great way for you to get to know each other and to start to build a close loving relationship, regardless of how you decide to feed him.
+Feeding is an important time to be in close contact with your baby and is a great way for you to get to know each other and to start to build a close loving relationship, regardless of how you decide to feed them.

-You may have lots of questions:
+You may have lots of questions while you are pregnant, such as: